 7. Clear the Cache of the Browser

-The cache is a small data stored by the browser for each website you visit that helps the browser to save user info, load pages faster, and keep the identity safe if you log in to any site for security reasons.
-Cache build-up can cause some websites not to load properly.
-Simply clear the browser cache to fix the issue.
+The cache is a small data stored by the browser for each website you visit that helps the browser to save user info, load pages faster, and keep your identity safe for the next time if you log in.
+Cache build-up can cause websites to slow down or interfere with normal functioning, so clearing the browser cache can fix the issue.

 If the video is not able to play in Google Drive.
 You can connect a 3rd party app with the Drive and play the video on their player.
 This convenient option can help you play unsupported videos without any complex process.

-To open the video in 3rd party player, you need to Connect Apps with Google Drive.
+To open the video in 3rd third-party player, you need to Connect Apps with Google Drive.
 To do so,

 9. Multiple Accounts